arbor-sim/arbor/doc/dev/mechanism_abi.rst

     - compute ionic currents and set them through pointers in `ion_state`, currents live in `current_density`
-    - called during each integration time step
+    - called during each integration time step, and
       - at the start for reversal potential mechanisms, *before* current reset
       - after event deliver for anything else [a bit hard to read]